Soothe and protect lips with this easy to make homemade honey lip balm recipe!

 Instructions

 - Remove from heat.
-Add the essential oil.
-Using a whisk or fork, stir rapidly for 30-60 seconds until everything is completely incorporated.
+Add the essential oil, if using.
+With a whisk or fork, stir rapidly for 30-60 seconds until everything is completely incorporated.

 - Pour into storage container.
 Let cool and harden before capping.